-Mozilla Corporation and partners have been calling Facebook for increased transparency and accountability of political advertisement, following which Facebook has announced its plans to open its Political Ad Archive API in March, that might be helpful in preventing abuse during the upcoming elections.
+Mozilla Corporation and partners have been calling Facebook for increased transparency and accountability of political advertisement, following which Facebook has announced its plans to open its Political Ad Archive API in March, which might be helpful in preventing abuse during the upcoming elections.

 In the short term, Facebook needs to be vigilant about promoting transparency ahead of and during the EU Parliamentary elections.
 Their action – or inaction – can affect elections across more than two dozen countries.
 In the long term, Facebook needs to sincerely assess the role its technology and policies can play in spreading disinformation and eroding privacy. – Ashley Boyd, Mozilla’s VP of Advocacy